axelitus/fuel-pkg-history/README.md

 );
 ```

-The options in the config array do the following, most of them (if not all) are optional and will default to something:
+The options in the config array do the following, most of them (if not all) are optional and will default to something (explained further on):

 #### history_id (type: string, default: 'history')

-The history_id configuration value is the key to be used in the Session to store driver data.
+The *history_id* configuration value is the key to be used in the Session to store driver data.

 #### driver (type: array)